phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 We first compile our kernel through `cargo kbuild` to ensure that the kernel binary is up to date.
 Then we run our `boot` crate through `cargo run --package boot`, which takes the kernel binary and builds the bootloader around it.
 The result are some disk image files named `bootimage-*` next to our kernel binary inside `target/x86_64-blog_os/debug`.
 Note that the command will only work from the root directory of our project.
 This is because we hardcoded the `kernel_binary` path in our `main` function.
 We will fix this later in the post, but first it is time to actually run our kernel!

-From the [`bootloader` Readme], we learn that the bootloader the following disk images:
+From the [`bootloader` docs], we learn that the bootloader the following disk images:

 - A BIOS boot image named `bootimage-bios-<bin_name>.img`.
 - Multiple images suitable for UEFI booting